 Board of Directors

-Mike Tanner has served as NAMI High Country Treasurer for the past year.
+Mike Tanner has served on the board since 2016.
 He is retired from careers in the law and in ministry.
 For 10 years of his pastoral education and ministry, he worked with and among people living with disabling mental illness, most of the time as their pastor and director of a day center offering enrichment, services, and community.
 He and his wife Cozette are parents of five adult children.
 He currently serves as a part-time hospital chaplain and supply clergy.

 Jane came to NAMI High Country in 2018 from NAMI of Greenville, South Carolina.
 She was a NAMI Family Support Group Facilitator in Greenville and is now serving as a Family Support Group Facilitator here in NAMI High Country.
 Jane is passionate about helping family members cope with mental health concerns.